asfu222/BA-AD-rs/README.md

 # Force update the APK and fetches the latest catalogs
 baad --update

+# Cleans everything, can also use to fix any problems
+baad --clean

 # Downloads the TableBundles from JP server and save it in a folder named Downloads
 baad download japan --tables --output ./Downloads